TiagoAzevedo03/tenniscpp/README.md

 # Tennis Database Program

 ### Description
-The program contains a database with players, matches and tournaments where users are able to search, insert and delete information </br>
+The program contains a database with players, matches and tournaments where users are able to search, insert, update and delete information </br>

 ### Languages used
 C++</br>